the-other-mariana/computational-geometry/voronoi/README.md

 where the two sided lines represent the four links of father-son that you need to update.
 Note that there will be no cases where there is no grandparent, because these pseudo-circle-events where deleted in the previous function.

+*Note*: You can do this using the classic **delete** function of a BST, by performing:

+- Following the example, delete the grandpa of p1 node.
+But store it before deleting it.
+- Substitute the parent node of p1 with the new node that has the combination of the intersection of the parent and grandpa parabolas.
+- Finally, delete p1 node.
+Update p2's parent link.

 3. Delete all the circle events that involve the g arc (tree leaf).
 This means to erase from Q all the circle events where their pointer points to this leaf g.
 For that, you need to only check the event pointer of the previous and next leaf of g arc in T before the deletion, that is, check the circle event pointers of p2 as prev and p3 as next.

 4. Mark the center of the circle as a **vertex** of the Voronoi diagram.